zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 News:
 ======
+**7 April.
+2025**, Our Survey paper about the lossy compression "**A Survey on Error-Bounded Lossy Compression for Scientific Datasets**" has been accepted by the [ACM Computing Survey](https://dl.acm.org/journal/csur).
+This work offers a comprehensive survey and analysis of lossy compression techniques for scientific data across various domains, including climate, seismic, medical, time series, point cloud, and AI data.
+Welcome to read and cite our survey paper!!!

 **29 Jan.
 2025**, Invited to serve as the Technical Program Commitee of [SC' 25](https://sc25.supercomputing.org/), " *The International Conference for High-Performance Computing, Networking, Storage and Analysis* ".

 **26 Nov.
 2024**, Our paper "StoreLLM: Energy Efficient Large Language Model Inference with Permanently Pre-stored Attention Matrices" has been accepted by [ACM e-Energy 2025](https://energy.acm.org/conferences/eenergy/2025/). *The 16th ACM International Conference on Future and Sustainable Energy Systems*.
 Rotterdam, Netherlands, June 17 - 20, 2025